 - Risk Assessment.
 CMTO will undertake a regulatory risk assessment that identifies health and other public interest risks and outcomes, including an assessment of likelihood and impact, to inform CMTO’s programs and services.
-During the risk assessment, CMTO will engage broadly and transparently with the public, clients of RMTs, Massage Therapy educational programs, the RMT community, other regulated health professions and the Government of Ontario.
+During the risk assessment, CMTO will engage broadly and transparently with the public, RMT clients, Massage Therapy educational programs, the RMT community, other regulated health professions and the Government of Ontario.

 - Data Analytics.
 CMTO will collect, analyze and use regulatory data and information to inform risk-and outcome-based regulatory decision-making and will make this data and analysis available and accessible.